 Never.
 I’ve never lied on the phone ever.
 I told them from the beginning I refused to do so.
 I’ve tried to be a good recruiter by understanding exactly what the jobs were about, sending CVs to clients and meeting sales target.
 But when they force you to make 30 cold calls per hour, you just become a machine – to be honest with you.
 A statistic machine.

 Why did you leave such a lovely job?

 I didn’t see a future for me there.
 I lost all my clients because other recruiters got in before me by lying.

 I want more.

 OK.
-The problem I had is that I was given a warning to change my character on the phone as it is scientifically proven that you sell more if you have a deeper voice on the phone.
-You have to do it, because if you sound just normal, you’ll get eaten alive.
+The problem I had is that I was given the warning to change my character on the phone as it is scientifically proven that you sell more if you have a deeper voice on the phone.
+You have to do it because if you sound just normal, you’ll get eaten alive.
 It’s like a race to find the candidate, with no ethic at all.
 It’s not like if you’re working for a charity, charities shouldn’t lie and should have some ethic in their work.